agile-learning-institute/stage0/developer_edition/README.md

 ## Overview

-stage0 Developer Edition is a collection of Discord Chat Bots that utilize Agentic LLM models to assist engineering teams in designing, building, and running software platforms.
-The bots work together to provide a comprehensive development experience:

-- **Cat**: Helps with setup and configuration
-- **Fran**: Facilitates design and architecture discussions
-- **Paul**: Manages product and project planning
-- **Sam**: Provides customer support and feedback
+The stage0 Developer Edition is a comprehensive development environment designed to streamline the process of building and testing applications.
+It provides a set of tools and services that enable developers to focus on writing code without worrying about the underlying infrastructure.

 ## Documentation